 Updated 4/22/15.
 You scrimped on sleep and woke up with puffy eyes and dark circles.
 Now what?
 No worries, here are six of my experts tips to get your eyes looking bright and fresh.

-What to do for dark circles? …
+What can I do for dark circles?

-What to do for puffy eyes?
+What can I do for puffy eyes?

 Need expert advice from a licensed esthetician?
-Schedule My Skin Prescription to get personalized advice in person, over the phone or via Skype or Facetime.
+Schedule a virtual consultation to get customized advice in person, over the phone or online via Skype or FaceTime.

-For more expert skin advice, check out Skin Source–the A-Z guide on all things skin.
-Also sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and join the discussion on our Facebook page.
-You’ll be your own skin care expert in no time!
+For more expert advice check out the blog.
+Also sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and Instagram and join the discussion on our Facebook page.
+You’ll be your own skin care expert in no time.
+Get the #ReneeRouleauGlow!